 Eloho Ufomata, MD MS FACP is an Associate Professor of Medicine at University of Pittsburgh School of Medicine (UPSOM) and a General Internist at UPMC.
 She earned her medical degree at the University of Kentucky College of Medicine, then completed her residency and fellowship at the UPMC, while earning a masters degree in Medical Education.
 Dr. Ufomata serves as the Assistant Dean for Justice and Equity in the Curriculum, and as an Advisory Dean at the School of Medicine.
 Her focus is on the creating an environment of belonging for all trainees, including those of diverse backgrounds, as well as incorporating themes of anti-racism, equity and justice in medical education.
 She has been recognized for her achievements in medical education and was awarded the UPSOM Outstanding Early Career Educator Award in 2018 and the 2021 Golden Apple Award which is given to the Best Faculty member.
 Recognized for humanistic qualities in medicine, Dr. Ufomata was awarded the prestigious Leonard Tow Humanism in Medicine Faculty Award, presented by the Arnold P. Gold Foundation, which recognizes a faculty member who serves as a role model for humanistic behavior.
 In addition, she was honored with the Class of.
 She was recently recognized by the National Minority Quality Foundation as one of The 2022 Top 40 under 40 Leaders in Minority Healthcare.
 Clinically, her areas of expertise include Primary Care, Women’s Health, and LGBTQIA+ health.
 She is the co-founder and Co-Director of the Center for Gender Affirming Care at UPMC.

-Latasha Guy has been a pharmacist with Walgreens for over 19 years.
-Currently, she supports the Health Equity Team, where she manages the health equity stores and helps develop and implement programs to help improve health outcomes in underserved communities.
-During the pandemic, she helped develop and support local partnerships in some of the most vulnerable communities.
-In addition, she has assisted with COVID vaccine equity and testing efforts by coordinating mass vaccination clinics and mobilizing Walgreen's mobile trailer.
+Latasha Guy is a pharmacist with Walgreens for over 19 years.
+Currently supports the Health Equity team where she manages the health equity stores and help develop and implement programs to help improve health outcomes in underserved communities.
+When the pandemic came, she helped develop and support local partnerships in some of the most vulnerable communities.
+In addition, she has assisted with COVID vaccine equity and testing efforts by coordinating mass vaccination clinics and mobilizing Walgreens mobile trailer.
 She has worked and lived on the South and West sides of Chicago and experienced first-hand the need to improve health education and access to people in the community.
-She is passionate about ensuring everyone has an equal chance to live their healthiest life.
+She is passionate about insuring everyone has an equal chance to live their healthiest life.

 As Devereux Arizona’s executive director, Yvette Jackson, LMSW, DBH, oversees the care and treatment of more than 4,500 children and adolescents each year.
 Jackson joined the organization in 1998 as a foster parent recruiter/trainer and, in 2002, was promoted to program manager of foster care services.
 In 2003, Jackson moved into the role of director of community-based services and, six years later, was promoted to assistant executive director.
 She assumed her current role in November 2019.
 Jackson has earned the following degrees: Bachelor of Arts in sociology from the University of Arizona, and a Master of Social Work and Doctor of Behavioral Health from Arizona State University.
 She is a licensed social worker (LMSW).
 Jackson is deeply committed to diversity, equity, and inclusion (DEI) in healthcare, and is a critical leader in Devereux‘s national efforts around DEI.
 One of her passions is health equity for the LGBTQ+ population.
 In 2015, she received the “Leadership in LGBTQ Health Care Award,” and in 2021 she received the “Champion of Change Award” for her work on behalf of LGBTQ+ individuals in healthcare.
 In 2022, she was awarded the “Integrated Health Excellence Award” from Integrated Health Magazine.
 Jackson is a faculty associate at Arizona State University, where she instructs graduate-level students in the area of social work.
 She is a member of the Arizona Council of Human Service Providers Board of Directors.
 She also is a board member of the Tucson LGBT Chamber of Commerce Foundation.